christoph-heinrich/mpv-pointer-event/README.md

 margin_right
 margin_top
 margin_bottom
+ignore_left_single_long_while_window_dragging
 ```

 They all have sensible default values with `double_click_time` following [input-doubleclick-time](https://mpv.io/manual/master/#options-input-doubleclick-time).
 Time is interpreted as milliseconds.
 `drag_distance` determines how far the input has to be dragged to count as a drag instead of a click/touch.
 The `margin_*` options allow for easier interaction with the osd without triggering any events.

+It can be desirable to have window dragging enabled and also want gesture detection.  `ignore_left_single_long_while_window_dragging` exists to avoid triggering single and long click events while dragging the window.
+Those events will still work while in fullscreen or maximized mode.

 Beware of conflicts with mpvs built-in key bindings as well as your key configuration in `input.conf`.